Phil’s research is concerned with the ways in which major transformations to urban space have shaped the modern political history of Britain.

 His other points of focus are concentrated within the period 1960-1990 and include: radical black housing action and the shifting housing market in Handsworth; sexual violence and women’s access to urban space as seen through the work of the Birmingham Rape Crisis and Research Centre; and Catholic social action, youth and employment.

-He is an active member of the internationally regarded Centre for Modern British Studies in the Department of History, and currently serves as an organiser for the biennial 2019 MBS Conference.
+He is an active member of the internationally regarded Centre for Modern British Studies in the Department of History, and served as an organiser for the biennial 2019 Modern British Studies Conference.